awsdocs/aws-private-ca-user-guide/doc_source/PcaUsingCrl.md

-# Create a Certificate Revocation List \(CRL\)<a name="PcaUsingCrl"></a>
+# Creating a Certificate Revocation List \(CRL\)<a name="PcaUsingCrl"></a>

-ACM PCA can create a certificate revocation list \(CRL\) for you when you create a new private CA or update an existing CA\.
+ACM Private CA can create a certificate revocation list \(CRL\) for you when you create a new private CA or update an existing CA\.
 The CRL is written to an Amazon S3 bucket that you specify\.
-Note that ACM PCA does not support Amazon S3 server\-side encryption \(SSE\) for CRLs and audit reports\.
+Note that ACM Private CA does not support Amazon S3 server\-side encryption \(SSE\) for CRLs and audit reports\.
 Each CRL is a DER encoded file\.
-You can download the file and use OpenSSL to view it\.
+To download the file and use OpenSSL to view it, use a command like to the following:

 ```
 openssl crl -inform DER -in path-to-crl-file -text -noout